 The Company's PRC subsidiaries and the VIEs are required to allocate at least 10% of their after-tax profit to the general reserve in accordance with the PRC accounting standards and regulations.
 The allocation to the general reserve can be stopped if such reserve has reached 50% of the registered capital of each company.
 Appropriations to the enterprise expansion fund, staff welfare and bonus fund are at the discretion of the board of directors of Ctrip Computer Technology, Ctrip Travel Information, Ctrip Travel Network, Ctrip Information Technology, Software Hotel Information and Starway Shanghai, the subsidiaries of the Company.
 Appropriations to discretionary surplus reserve are at the discretion of the board of directors of the VIEs.
 These reserves can only be used for specific purposes and are not transferable to the Company in form of loans, advances, or cash dividends.
 During the years ended December 31, 2009, 2010, and 2011, appropriations to statutory reserves have been made of RMB11,909,284, RMB19,325,938, and RMB3,408,849, respectively.
-The Company's subsidiary in Taiwan, ezTravel, is required to allocate 10% of its after-tax profit to the statutory reserve equivalent to RMB1,569,788, and RMB1,255,911 have been made, respectively.
+The Company's subsidiary in Taiwan, ezTravel, is required to allocate 10% of its after-tax profit to the statutory reserve in accordance with the Taiwan regulations.
+During the years ended December 31, 2010 and 2011, appropriations to statutory reserves in the RMB1,569,788, and RMB1,255,911 have been made, respectively.
 There is no such regulation of providing statutory reserve in Hong Kong.